 Don’t sit at home at night.
 Discover all that the city has to offer – there is so much!

-Traffic is crazy, the humidity and pollution is overwhelming, early morning wake ups by the mosque and school children are unavoidable and rats and cats run rife especially when sun goes down but overall Jakarta is a wonderful place to live and work.
+Traffic is crazy, the humidity and pollution are overwhelming, early morning wake-ups by the mosque and school children are unavoidable and rats and cats run rife especially when the sun goes down but overall Jakarta is a wonderful place to live and work.
 There is so much to explore and do when you have free time.
 Some top ways to survive the crazy city:

 1: Find an apartment complex nearby that has a pool.
 Use it to survive the heat after work and on weekdays.

 2: To avoid being stuck in traffic for hours on end, live close by to where you work so you can either walk or ride a bike.
 Utilise Ojeks to get places as they are much quicker than Taxis.
 If you are going with friends, try to use TransJakarta rather than Taxis.

 3: Try all the local warungs, shop at local markets, speak Indo with anyone who wants to (they all will if you show just the smallest amount of language knowledge), make local friends at your Kos, travel to other cities/areas and most importantly accept invitations to grab coffee, eat and attend events!
 Don’t sit at home at night.
 Discover all that the city has to offer – there is so much!
 I was lucky to attend birthdays, karaoke parties, launches of new products/initiatives to Indonesia and even a wedding.
 Experiences like this will make your time in Jakarta all the more memorable.

 4: Do get away and explore on the weekend.
 Some trips I’d recommend are: